delalify/progen-templates/README.md

 ## ⚡ Getting Started

-Here, we outline how to create your new project with one of the already available templates with the Progen CLI, whose docs could be found [here](http://github.com/delalify/progen).
+Here, we outline how to create your new project with one of the already available templates with the Progen CLI.

 ### Prerequisites

 - #### Install Node JS

   If you already have `Node JS` installed , you may skip this step.<br />
-  Download and install stable version of Node JS from [here]().
+  Download and install stable version of Node JS from [here](https://nodejs.org/download).

 - #### Install Yarn (optional)